 If you’re investing in new floors for your home, you want to know they’ll stay strong and attractive, even after years of use.

-Hardwood’s excellent durability is one of its advantages over carpet flooring.
+Hardwood’s excellent durability is one of its advantages over carpet.
 Wood floors are solid and capable of standing up to decades of use.
 While they’re resistant to regular wear and tear, they aren’t waterproof and can scratch.

 Heavy moisture is one of the causes of wood warp, so avoid installing hardwood near high-moisture areas.
 Wood can also scratch, so you should protect your floors with rugs and avoid dragging furniture across them.